skillrepos/huggingface/labs.md

 ![use model](./images/hug59.png?raw=true "Use model")
 </br></br></br>
 11. Now, let's create some code to download the model from Hugging Face and evaluate it.
 At the end, we'll print out the accuracy of the model as-is.
-Create a new file (suggested name *test-model.py*) and then add the code below into it.
+Create a new file (suggested name *test-model.py*) and then add the code below into it (**substituting in your username/repo in the "tokenizer =" and "model = " lines**).

 ```bash
 code test-model.py